jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 ### III.
 Initializing a map with a swipe

-1. To begin, use this sample code created by the documentation team at Mapbox to set up a site with two map divs
+1. To begin, use this sample code created by the documentation team at Mapbox to set up a site with two map divs.
+Save it in a new `.html` file for this assignment.

 	```html
 	<!DOCTYPE html>